openvinotoolkit/model_server/demos/continuous_batching/README.md

 :::{tab-item} Windows
 :sync: prepare-windows
 ## Get model server package
 Download `ovms.zip` package and unpack it to `model_server` directory.
-The package contains OVMS binary and all of its dependecies and is ready to run.
+The package contains OVMS binary and all of its dependencies and is ready to run.
 :::
 ::::